grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 You can also template labels.
 For example in your alert rule, you could add a label that uses templating to create more dynamic and customizable alerting.
 E.g. `environment` `=` `{{ your text/template }}`.

 {{<admonition type="note">}}
 Ensure the label set for an alert does not have two or more labels with the same name.
-If a label has the same name as a label from the datasource then it will replace that label.
+If a label has the same name as a label from the data source then it will replace that label.
 However, should a label have the same name as a reserved label then the label will be omitted from the alert.
 {{</admonition>}}

 {{< collapse title="Key format" >}}